Reading Beijing's mind leaves investors living on their nerves

 When the central bank's monetary easing pumped adrenaline into China's moribund markets in the second half of 2014, blue chip stocks only enjoyed a short-lived rally, whereas the bull run in small, even tiny, counters ran and ran.

-This year, China's Nasdaq-style ChiNext market for start-ups has surged 155 percent, more than tripling the growth in the blue-chip CSI300 index.
+This year, China's Nasdaq-style ChiNext market .CHINEXTP for start-ups has surged 155 percent, more than tripling the growth in the blue-chip CSI300 index .CSI300.

 The average price-earnings (PE) ratio of the ChiNext market has now surpassed 100 times of 12-month forward-looking earnings, compared with 19.44 times for components of the CSI300 index.